nguyendinhphongdx/aws-study/content/5-VPNSitetoSite/5.2-VPNSitetoSite/5.2.2-CreateCustomerGW/_index.md

 ![Create VPC](/images/6-VPNSitetoSite/6.2-customgw/0003-customergw.png?featherlight=false&width=90pc)

 {{% notice tip %}}
 Note: according to the architectural model, the Customer Gateway will reside in the VPC in the on-premise environment.
-What we are currently doing is declaring to AWS that we will have a Customer Gateway with a public IP address that is the public address of the EC2 instance: Customer Gateway is in the ASG VPN VPC
+What we are currently doing is declaring to AWS that we will have a Customer Gateway with a public IP address that is the public address of the EC2 instance.
+Customer Gateway is in the ASG VPN VPC
 {{% /notice %}}